 - Schedule Name: Enter a name for the calendar.

-- Description of Scheduled Resource: This text is displayed to the customer on the calendar interface.
+- Scheduled Resource Description: This text is displayed to the customer on the calendar interface.
 You can utilize this text section by providing an explanation of the resource, an image of the resource, billing information, or directions on scheduling.

 - Time Zone: Enter the time zone to be used for scheduling purposes.
 By default, this will be set to your institution's time zone.
 This setting will override the user's personal time zone setting when scheduling on the calendar.

 - Classification: Assign a classification to the schedule that can be used to more effectively search for it.
 Available classification terms are derived from the Eagle I Resource Ontology Set.

-- Customer Instructions: Instructions entered here will be displayed to the customer at the top of the Reservation Details page.
+- Customer Instructions for Reservation Details: Instructions entered here will be displayed to the customer at the top of the Reservation Details page.
 For more information about the Reservation Details page, please refer to the Schedule Equipment article.

 Multiple instances allows cores to create multiple calendars for resources within a single calendar interface.
 Users can then view all calendars at one time to schedule on the available resource.
 NOTE: The same calendar pricing and restrictions will apply to each instance.
 For example, if you have multiple PCR machines, you could enter each PCR machine as a separate row within the 'Configure Multiple Instances' section with the names "PCR 1", "PCR 2", "PCR3".